A Yank in Indo-China

-A Yank in Indo-China is a 1952 American war film directed by Wallace Grissell and starring John Archer.
+A Yank in Indo-China is a 1952 American war film directed by Wallace Grissell and starring John Archer, Douglas Dick and Jean Willes.
+It was produced by Sam Katzman for distribution by Columbia Pictures.
+The film's sets were designed by the art director Paul Palmentola.
 It was one of the few American films to be set during the First Indochina War.
 It was inspired by the success of A Yank in Korea (1951), also by producer Sam Katzman.

 Plot

 Two American flyers operating a business in Indo China become involved with communists.